aldrinbaroi/kubernetes-setup/README.md

 # kubernetes-setup-centos7
-Script to setup Kubernetes cluster using CALICO POD network on CentOS 7
+Script to setup Kubernetes cluster on CentOS 7

 **kubernetes-setup usage:**
 ```